nmearl/wsp-exoplanets/_sources/day_two/analyzing-published-data.md

 ````
 `````

 The most popular method is the transit method.
-Using this technique, astronomers can get information about the size of the planet and the radius of its orbit, as well as the inclination.
+Using this technique, astronomers can get information about the size of the planet and the radius of its orbit, as well as an estimate of the inclination.
 Let's explore some real data taken using this method.

 The figure below was taken from a recent publication by Crossfield et al. (2017) in the Astronomical Journal.
 Can you find the planet?
 Do you see anything else?
 If so, what do you think it implies?